 - 1. Use absolute positioning to lay out your applet see pp. 211-212 in Wu. - 2.
 Since newly created clocks display 12:00, you should set the initial values in your two input fields to 12 and 00.
 The constructor for a TextField allows you to specify a String parameter that contains the initial value for the field.
-If you do the multiple clocks option, each clock should be set to show the correct initial time relative to 12:00 EST by calling its setTime() method with an appropriate value at start up. - 3.
+If you do the multiple clocks option, each clock should be set to show the correct initial time relative to 12:00 EST by calling its setTime() method with an appropriate value at start up.
+(I.e. if your Eastern time zone clock shows 12:00 initially, your Central time zone clock should show 11:00, Mountain 10:00, etc.) - 3.
 Regardless of which option you do, your applet class should be called Project2, and you should create an html file called Project2.html to run it.
 All files should reside in a folder called Project2. - 4.
 A demonstration of the functionality you are expected to achieve if you do all 3 options is accessible from the course web page.
 Please note that this example does not use color or other features to produce good aesthetics it simply behaves correctly.
 If you go for maximal credit, your project should be both functional and aesthetic.
 (But a beautiful program that does not work correctly is not a beautiful thing functionality comes first, then aesthetics!)